SpudGunMan/bapi/README.md

 A major fork of this build changes the architecture into a .bapp file for each app.
 The menu is just a static terminal showing the data in the .bapp app files.
 All apps in the stable appear to load cross platform.

-**What this is:** gentoo-esk installer for ham development code applications
+**What this is:** AUR platform knock off -  becayuse DUR never did? installer for ham development code applications

-**What this isn't:** perfect, its bash and yad following developers make instructions all over the internet, it isn't the KM4ACK project its more for, your development and time saving.
-It wont promise the apps are working or perfect.
-After-all this is all live development code on linux, you will need to know a little till this project grows or stays where its at and you grow! :) or just ignore it all! either way I will use it till something else better comes along!
+**What this isnt:** perfect, its bash and yad following developers make instructions all over the internet It wont promise the apps are working or perfect.
+Afterall this is all live developemnt code on linux.

 ## Platforms Specifically Tested
 In theory any Debian platform will work, however the only tested/customized platforms so far. but if you still have python2 as a functioning system or using a distro with python2 .. its getting too old man..